Unpleasant Truth About Alcohol Effects On Poop

 It is essential to recognise the effects of alcohol on the digestive system to comprehend how it responds to this substance.

-Most alcohol is absorbed through the bloodstream from the stomach and the top of the small intestine.
+Most alcohol is absorbed in the bloodstream from the stomach and top part of the small intestine.
 When there is food present in these areas, the absorption rate is slower.
 Additionally, alcohol is a stomach irritant that can lead to a condition known as gastritis.

 1. The large intestine’s speedier contractions